R2 (Rodalies de Catalunya)

-The R2 is a line of Rodalies de Catalunya's Barcelona commuter rail service, operated by Renfe Operadora.
+The R2 is a line of Rodalies de Catalunya's Barcelona commuter rail service, operated by Renfe Operadora and the Generalitat de Catalunya government.
 It is a major north–south axis in the Barcelona metropolitan area, running from the southern limits of the province of Girona to the northern limits of the province of Tarragona, via Barcelona.
 North of Barcelona, the line uses the Barcelona–Cerbère railway, running inland through the Vallès Oriental region.
 South of Barcelona, it uses the conventional Madrid–Barcelona railway, running along the coast through the Garraf region.
 The R2 had an annual ridership of 33.6 million in 2016, achieving an average weekday ridership of 125,948 according to 2008 data, which makes it the busiest line of the Barcelona commuter rail service.